-I had somewhat recently took an early morning trip to Silly Mountain, which is a fairly easy hike southeast of the Phoenix metro area.
+I had somewhat recently taken an early morning trip to Silly Mountain, which is a fairly easy hike southeast of the Phoenix metro area.
 I took many photographs in the transition from dawn.
 These are some of the photos I took that worked well in the context.

-These didn’t capture what I wanted quite right as they were, but I had taken the photos in March, during the spring wild flower season in Arizona.
+These didn’t capture what I wanted quite right as they were, but I had taken the photos in March, during the spring wildflower season in Arizona.
 There was enough to work with: it captured the mood well, I just needed to get rid of the desert feel.

 Solving the dilemma

 The challenge was using these photographs from deep in the desert as cover art for music that is cold, with imagery coming from more arctic climates.
-I decided to take a few of the photos that didn’t distinctly look like desert, and filter them with colder colors.
+I decided to take a few of the photos that didn’t distinctly look like a desert, and filter them with colder colors.
 The effect felt more like twilight than the original photos.